 Think about it this way: if you’re already taking the time and effort to come up with new ways to run your business (expanding your line of products and services, making improvements to your work process, having your team acquire new skills), you should also make sure to put these efforts to good use.
 After all, what good is doing something great if no one gets to know about it?

-That’s why you should take this time of adaptation and innovation, and use it to establish new connections.
+That’s why you should take this COVID-19 pandemic time of adaptation and innovation, and use it to establish new connections.
 Perhaps there’s someone you think could benefit from your services?
 Or maybe you’ve always wanted to collaborate with a certain company, but never had the time to reach out before?
 Perhaps you’ve always been just too busy to perfect your elevator pitch?

 If any of these are true, take this chance and use it to forge new connections.
-There’s no doubt about the fact that the world will be a considerably different place to run a business in once this is all done, so why not head into the future with great things to look forward to?
+There’s no doubt about the fact that the world will be a considerably different place to run a business at once this is all done, so why not head into the future with great things to look forward to?

 The way things are going right now, we can expect to be feeling the consequences of the COVID-19 pandemic for quite a long time.
 But the thing is, hardship has a great way of making us innovate.